geomagpy/MARTAS/README.md

 machine.
 The option -x will enable sending of logging information to the defined notification system.
 By default this is switched of because database contents are usually monitored, which also would report failures with specific data sets.

+The filter method should be applied in an overlapping way, as the beginning and end of the filtered sequence are removed in dependency of the filter width.

 ### 6.10 gamma